wiremock/api-template-library/googleapis.com-containeranalysis/index.md

 ---
 slug: "googleapis-com-containeranalysis"
-name: "Container Analysis API"
+title: "Container Analysis API"
 provider: "googleapis.com"
 description: "An implementation of the Grafeas API, which stores, and enables querying\
   \ and retrieval of critical metadata about all of your software artifacts."
 logo: "googleapis.com-containeranalysis-logo.png"
 logoMediaType: "image/png"
 tags:
-- name: "analytics"
+- "analytics"
-- name: "media"
+- "media"
 stubs: "googleapis.com-containeranalysis-stubs.json"
+swagger: "googleapis.com-containeranalysis-swagger.json"
 ---